 Description

-The main walls are rough-cast rendered with a projecting plinth and quoins finished in red brick painted with an impervious weatherproof coating.
-The windows throughout are double-glazed replacement casements—timber to the front and uPVC to the rear, with some original came-lights sandwiched between the double glazing.
-The window cills are painted concrete with thin projected lintels.
+The external walls are rough-cast rendered with projecting plinth and quoins.
+The original red brick has been painted with impervious weatherproof coating, which has compromised the character of the building.
+Double-glazed replacement casement windows throughout in timber to the front and uPVC to the rear include some original came-lights sandwiched between the glazing.
+Large painted concrete cills support thin projected lintels over windows.

-The principal south-east elevation is asymmetrically arranged.
-From the left: a two-storey projecting hipped bay with a bow-bay window to the ground floor and a tripartite window to the first floor; a central section containing the front entrance with a tripartite light to the left and a keystone oculus to the right, with a matching oculus at first floor left, a central bi-partite window, and a Palladian-style window at landing level; to the right of centre a projecting gabled bay with decorative timber frame style and a jettied first floor, featuring a quadripartite window to the ground floor and a tripartite window to the first floor; and to the right, a one-window-wide bay with matching bi-partite windows to both floors.
+The principal south-east facing elevation is asymmetrically arranged.
+From the left: a two-storey projecting hipped bay contains a bow-bay window to the ground floor and a tripartite window to the first floor.
+The central section features the front entrance—a round-arched panelled timber door with glazed upper portion and brass ironmongery, surrounded by a deep stone surround with plain brackets supporting a Queen-Anne style segmental-arched canopy, accessed by tiled steps flanked by low walls with terminating ball finials.
+To the left of the entrance is a tripartite light; to the right is a keystone oculus, with a matching oculus at first floor left with a central bi-partite window and Palladian-style fenestration at landing level.
+Right of centre is a projecting gabled bay in decorative timber frame style with a jettied first floor containing a quadripartite window to the ground floor and tripartite window to the first floor.
+Further right is a one-window-wide bay with matching bi-partite windows to ground and first floors.

 The south-west elevation is symmetrically arranged with two matching bi-partite windows to the first floor.
-The ground floor is completely abutted by a single-storey flat-roofed timber glazed modern extension dating from around 1970.
+The ground floor has been substantially modified by a single-storey flat-roofed timber-glazed modern extension built circa 1970.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.